jacob-m-wilson-42/PolyKAN/README.md

 (SimpleKAN) pkg> instantiate
 ```

 This should install all dependencies for you!
 Note that VSCode should create a .vscode folder which will contain information specific to the environment you are working with.
-In general, when restarting VSCode, ensure the bottom of the window displays the correct working environment and NOT the default environment that is shown below.
+In general, when restarting VSCode, ensure the bottom of the window displays the correct working environment and **NOT** the default environment that is shown below.

 ![image](https://github.com/user-attachments/assets/aca78ff8-309e-46c1-8cce-2c989bf5627a)

 More detailed information on package installation can be found [here](https://pkgdocs.julialang.org/v1/environments/).
-Note to leave the REPL package manager, simple type the backspace key.
+Note to leave the REPL package manager, simply type the backspace key.
 To run files in VSCode, simply open a file and press the run key in the top right of the window (by default).

 ![image](https://github.com/user-attachments/assets/7b5bd035-ef6b-4a5c-9fc1-6af236c5893d)